alicegodden/fishpi/README.md

 See Drerio_piRNAs_test_sRNAlab.fasta as example for required fasta format input for Fishpi piRNA sequences. piRBase can be accessed [here](http://bigdata.ibp.ac.cn/piRBase/)

 If you would like to use FishPi on a reference genome other than Zebrafish (GRCz11), Medaka (oryLat2) or Tilapia (Onil_1.2), please prepare your "teseqs.fasta" file by following the same instructions written below, but by selecting appropriate organism on UCSC browser.
 Also check the piRNA:TE seed rules of your organism, as these can be customised pm the FishPi GUI.
-If you are working with the Zebrafish, Medaka or Tilapia please download all the annotated teseqs.fasta files [here](https://zenodo.org/record/13911872).
+If you are working with the Zebrafish, Medaka or Tilapia please download all the annotated teseqs.fasta files from Zenodo [here](https://zenodo.org/records/13975588).

 To prepare your custom teseqs.fasta file:
 1. To generate a fasta file of the TE sequences for your reference genome, first make a .bed file.
 The UCSC table genome browser [here](https://genome.ucsc.edu/cgi-bin/hgTables) was used to generate the TE.bed file with these options: clade: Vertebrate, group: Variation and Repeats, genome: Zebrafish, assembly: May 2017 GRCz11, track: RepeatMasker, table: rmsk.